-We have audited the financial statements of Wayman Academy of the Arts, Inc. ("the Academy") for the year ended June 30, 2015, and have issued our report thereon dated September 28, 2015.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Wayman Academy of the Arts, Inc., (the "Academy") for the year ended June 30, 2017.
 Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our engagement letter to you dated August 5, 2013.
-Professional standards also require that we communicate to you the following information related to our audit.
+We have communicated such information in our letter to you dated August 5, 2013.
+Professional standards also require that we provide you with the following information related to our audit.